gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 from.
 We used the species with the highest e-value as our results, as those are the ones the DNA most closely matched.

-## First analysis
+## First Analysis

 We compared the number of mosquito blood meals from each host species between the sites with no WNV detected and the sites with WNV detected.
 The bar plot format helps us to visualize the differences between species, as well as between the two sites.
+We gained this data from provided code that formed our bar plot.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'